Wadey56/todo-list/README.md

 rather than validate inputs at this stage i will force values in via forms
 once i get to this stage i will revisit direct injection and make the required changes

+my last edits were on 04/11/2025... it is 17/11/2025 although i have been preoccupied in other duties i always get to this stage and stop / pause it always seems to be at the actual design / css stuff i do not really enjoy this part nor think that i can design anything appealing yet none the less i aim to use the next few days of available time to devlop some more i will have to take time to revise what i have done this far

 ---

 # installation